 - 1 medium yellow onion, minced

-- ⅓ cup bread crumbs
+- 1/3 cup bread crumbs

-- ¼ Teaspoon kosher salt
+- 1/4 teaspoon kosher salt

-- dash of pepper
+- dash of ground black pepper

-- 1 small jar of marinara sauce
+- 1 small jar marinara sauce

 - Fill large pot about 2/3 full of water and bring to boil.

 - Remove zucchini, drain well, and place on cookie sheet.

-- Preheat oven to 375.
+- Preheat oven to 375 degrees F.

 - Roughly chop insides from zucchini and set aside, along with the minced onion.

-- Add zucchini and onion.
+- Add chopped zucchini flesh and onion.

 - Cook until zucchini begins to become translucent.